noeg18/My-Projects/README.md

 ### What it does:
 - Uses a 27-way Tree method to store words where each node (after the top one) corresponds to a letter.
 - counts words and nodes
-- compares length of words and autocompletes
+- compares lengths of words and autocompletes

 The below function frees all the allocated data at the end of the program: